sodiptabadiabanurea/linper/README.md

 	- netcat reverse shell
 	- python reverse shell
 - parses the shadow file

+### if crontab is installed
-- appends to or creates crontab
+- appends to or creates crontab for user it is ran as
 	- netcat reverse shell
 	- python reverse shell